John Conyers: Electoral history

-Personal life and death
+Personal life

 Conyers married Monica Esters, a teacher in Detroit, in 1990.
 She was 25 and he was 61; they had two sons together, John James III and Carl Edward Conyers.
-She later served as a vice administrator of the public schools, and in 2005 was elected to the Detroit City Council.
+Monica Conyers served as vice administrator of Detroit's public schools, and in 2005 was elected to the Detroit City Council.
+Monica Conyers pleaded guilty to bribery charges on June 26, 2009 and served slightly more than 27 months in prison; her sentence was completed on May 16, 2013.
 In September 2015, Monica Conyers filed for divorce, citing a "breakdown of the marriage".
-However, they reconciled in late 2016.
+However, the Conyers' reconciled in late 2016.

 Conyers's grandnephew, Ian Conyers, was elected to the Michigan Senate in 2016.
-He generated controversy by telling of Conyers's planned retirement in interviews before the Congressman announced it himself, and claiming his great-uncle's endorsement.
-Following the Congressman's resignation, Ian Conyers announced that he would run in the special election for the Congressman's seat.
-The Congressman instead endorsed his son, John Conyers III, as his successor.
+He generated controversy by telling of Conyers's planned retirement in interviews before the congressman announced it himself, and claiming his great-uncle's endorsement.
+Following the congressman's resignation, Ian Conyers announced that he would run in the special election for the congressman's seat.
+The congressman instead endorsed his son, John Conyers III, as his successor.
 John Conyers III chose not to run.
 Ian Conyers was defeated in the Democratic primary by Rashida Tlaib.

-Conyers died at his home in Detroit on October 27, 2019, at the age of 90.
-His funeral was held on November4 at Detroit's Greater Grace Temple.